hybridgroup/cylon-site/source/blog/2015-02-05-using-socketio-with-cylon.html.markdown

     Cylon.start()

-The example above would be our "server" side program, which is in charge of handling all of the API socket connections; it creates and setups the appropiate MCP sockets.
-Then when a user connects to the the cylon socket it creates sockets for the robots and devices, and sets up the appropiate routes, namespaces and listeners.
+The example above would be our "server" side program, which is in charge of handling all of the API socket connections.
+It creates and sets up the appropriate socket.io server listener.
+Once a user connects to the main Cylon.js socket, it creates sockets for the robots and devices, and sets up the appropriate routes, namespaces and listeners.
 Once you have connected, issuing commands and listening for events is pretty easy.

-### Connecting to a socket and sending commands
+### Connecting To A Socket and Sending Commands

-In the following example we connect to the robot defined above and make an LED blink by sending a command to the `led` device we setup in the robot, all of this running in the browser.
+In the following example, we will connect to the robot defined above, and then make an LED blink by sending a command to the `led` device from a client running in the browser.

-We run the `blink-server` program and wait for the work block to start.
-Then save the following html code in a file (`blink-client.html`) and we open it in a browser.
+First, run the `blink-server` program and wait for the work block to start.
+Then save the following html code in a file (`blink-client.html`) and open it in a browser:

 `blink-client.js`